 Because designers are using the same tool, rather than relying on an understanding of underlying principles, the results tend to come out looking somewhat similar.
 That’s not to say that they have to – a well-designed grid template has enough possibilities to accept a great many different designs – only that the tendency is there.
 Resultant designs also tend to be created that exist within the limited solution-space and abilities of the tool, rather than from the full range of design possibilities.

-Like DreamWeaver, the tools tend to produce non-semantic, difficult-to-understand code: dozens of divs.
+Like DreamWeaver, the tools tend to produce non-semantic, difficult-to-understand code.

 Again like DreamWeaver, reliance on a tool that produces code which is only usable in the presence of that tool is, generally speaking, a bad idea.
 Take away an understanding of 960 Grid code, for instance, and the markup and CSS no longer make sense.